python-mechanize/mechanize/docs/faq.rst

   * Third is to use some browser automation framework/library to scrape the site instead of using mechanize.
 These libraries typically drive a headless version of a full browser that can execute all JavaScript.
+They are typically much slower than using mechanize and far more resource intensive, but do work as a last resort.